My Thoughts On Every NCAA Football Game For the Playstation 2

 Outside of that, the gameplay feels pretty good.
 I think the players feel a tad slower than in 2004, I could be wrong though.

-However, in 2021, this feature doesn’t carry as much weight because players and coaches use other types of signals to change things pre-snap so the feature isn’t as realistic in a sense.
+However, in today’s world, this feature doesn’t carry as much weight because players and coaches use other types of signals to change things pre-snap so the feature isn’t as realistic in a sense.

 Like I mentioned earlier, defense gets the most love with this game.
 If you like low scoring games, 2005 is for you.